Thomas Lawrence: "Always in love and always in debt"

 Although commissions were pouring in, Lawrence was in financial difficulties.
-His debts stayed with him for the rest of life.
+His debts stayed with him for the rest of his life.
 He narrowly avoided bankruptcy, had to be bailed out by wealthy sitters and friends, and died insolvent.
 Biographers have never been able to discover the source of his debts; he was a prodigiously hard worker (once referring in a letter to his portrait painting as "mill-horse business") and did not appear to have lived extravagantly.
 Lawrence himself said: "I have never been extravagant nor profligate in the use of money.
 Neither gaming, horses, curricles, expensive entertainments, nor secret sources of ruin from vulgar licentiousness have swept it from me".

 Lawrence was in love with Sarah Siddons' daughter Sally.
-Painting by Thomas Lawrence, eighteenth century.
+Painting by Thomas Lawrence.

 Another source of unhappiness in Lawrence's life was his romantic entanglement with two of Sarah Siddons' daughters.
 He fell in love first with Sally, then transferred his affections to her sister Maria, then broke up with Maria and turned to Sally again.
-Both sisters had fragile health; Maria died in 1798, on her deathbed extracting a promise from her sister never to marry Lawrence.
+Both sisters had fragile health; Maria died in 1798, on her deathbed, extracting a promise from her sister never to marry Lawrence.
 Sally kept her promise and refused to see Lawrence again; she died in 1803.
 Lawrence continued on friendly terms with their mother and painted several portraits of her.
 He never married.
-In later years, two women provided him with companionship — friends Elizabeth Croft, and Isabella Wolff, who met Lawrence when she sat for her portrait in 1803.
+In later years, two women provided him with companionship — friends Elizabeth Croft and Isabella Wolff, who met Lawrence when she sat for her portrait in 1803.
 Isabella was married to Danish consul Jens Wolff, but she separated from him in 1810.
 Sir Michael Levey suggests that people may have wondered if Lawrence was the father of her son Herman.

 Lawrence's departures from portraiture were very rare.
-In the early 1790s he completed two history pictures: Homer Reciting his Poems, a small picture of the poet in a pastoral setting; and Satan summoning his legions, a giant canvas illustrating lines from John Milton's Paradise Lost.
+In the early 1790s, he completed two history pictures: Homer Reciting his Poems, a small picture of the poet in a pastoral setting; and Satan summoning his legions, a giant canvas illustrating lines from John Milton's Paradise Lost.
 Boxer John Jackson posed for the naked body of Satan; the face is that of Sarah Siddons' brother, John Philip Kemble.